 In a family tradition, Jessica’s mother wrote a poem to celebrate the occasion.

-And lots of fun and merriment!
 Many, many congratulations, Jess + Brian.
 I could not have had more fun with you and your friends and families.

 Credits: